lukepuplett/notes/rust/notes_the_rust_programming_language_2021.md

 - A string literal (e.g., `"hello"`) is a string slice and `&str`

 - Use `&str` in function signatures, e.g., `fn first_word(s: &str) { ... }`

+#### Learned the hard way

-- **Learned the hard way** - structs own their field values such that sometimes you'll use the field with code that either you wrote yourself or with functions in the built-in libs that wants to move or consume the field value, and you cannot!!
-An example is with the `JoinHandle<T>` type which has a `.join(self)` method which takes ownership of the handle.
+- Structs own their field values such that sometimes you'll use the field with code that either you wrote yourself or with functions in the built-in libs that wants to move or consume the field value, and you cannot!

+- If you try to use a struct field value with some function that takes ownership of the value then it's like it is plucking the value off of the struct, leaving nothing.
+That's impossible, the struct field cannot be null, so how can this be solved?

+- An example is with the `JoinHandle<T>` type which has a `.join(self)` method which takes ownership of the handle.
 So your own struct method can't performing actions on its own data! e.g. `self.handle.join();` won't compile because the struct (i.e. self) owns it.
 The workaround is to wrap the JoinHandle in an `Option`.
 This let's you "swap" it out for `None`, e.g. `let h = self.handle.take();`

 ```rust
 impl Drop for Worker {